rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

   The closure returns a class object that conforms the **Disposable** protocol.
 A disposable is a reference object that allows the operation disposing whenever we need it.
 For example if we want to cancel an import operation because something unexpected happened.

 **Using a pipe**: If our *operation* cannot be encapsulated so that we can define it when the signal is initialized we can use `pipe()`.
 With pipe we create an an *Observer* and a *Signal*.
 As in the previous example the observer behaves as a sink that forwards the events to the signal.
-Observers are typically kept as private in terms of visibility and only the observers are exposed.
+Observers are typically kept as private in terms of visibility and only the signals are exposed.
 That way you create a private scope where you can control the signal from.
 The example presented in `intro_signal.swift` conforms that pattern.

 ## Signal Producer